RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 1.md

 Brun knelt down to get a closer look.
 The person lay on the tiled ground, moving only as the wind tried to push them back out into the parking lot.
 The puddle they'd landed in didn't reach their mouth, so they didn't need to immediately be saved from drowning.
 The rain continued to lash their skin as they lay at the edge of where it reached.
 Brun swiftly rolled them over and hefted them into her arms princess style before carrying them back inside to actually get them out of the rain.

 They felt like ice in her arms.
 The puddle they were wearing instantly soaking through Brun's shirt, their pale skin casting their bruises into stark relief.
 The second thing Brun noticed was how little they weighed and wondered how easily they would be to carry once dry.
 As their sopping wet clothes drained onto the reception floor and into Brun's own, her eyes were drawn to their chest and their ribs an obvious undulating pattern through the shirt that might as well be transparent it was so thin and so heavily plastered to their skin by the rain.
-Watching the rise and fall of their breathing reassured her they still needed help.
+Watching the rise and fall of their breathing reassured her she wasn't too late to help them.

 Now that she had this mess of a person in her arms, Brun had to put them somewhere.
 Banishing thoughts of putting them into a nest of pillows like some kind of human sized dog bed, she came to the idea of putting them in the staff nap room.
 Though called a nap room it was little more than a broom cupboard crammed to fit a cot, chair and mirror and a desk phone they used to wake one another if need be.